Business registers in Member States - Finland

 The details of traders are entered in the trade register based on notifications and communications received by the trade registration authority.
 The register contains information submitted both by the traders themselves and by courts of law and other authorities.

-The content of the trade register is specified by Finnish law.
-Finnish legislation governing the trade register, company types and business activities in general define what details are entered for different company types. (see, for example Trade Register Act, Limited Liability Companies Act and Partnerships Act).
+The contents of the trade register are determined by Finnish law.
+Finnish legislation governing the trade register, company types and business activities in general define what details are entered for different company types.
+(See, for example Trade Register Act, Limited Liability Companies Act and Partnerships Act).

 Normally, at least the following information is registered for each company type: